the-events-calendar/event-tickets/readme.txt

 = [5.2.0] TBD =

+* Tweak - Adjust the width of the Check-In column in the attendees report to make it work properly in different languages.
+[ET-768]

 = [5.1.3] 2021-04-22 =

 * Fix - Add TwentyTwentyOne theme compatibility for Tickets and RSVPs.
 [ET-1047]